-The veal tonnato (or vitel tonnè) is a classic of Italian cuisine, particularly from Piedmont.
+Veal tonnato (or vitel tonnè) is a classic of Italian cuisine, specifically from Piedmont.
 The recipe was described by Pellegrino Artusi at the end of the 19th century, but it seems that the combination of beef and tuna was already used in Renaissance cuisine.

-The vitel tonnè is a great classic that in many families is always present on special occasions because it can be conveniently prepared in advance and enjoyed cold, making it very practical to prepare, even in summer, ideal to be served on hot summer days.
+The vitel tonnè is an elegant classic that many families never miss on special occasions, also for important occasions like Christmas, Easter etc., because it is easy and convenient to prepare in advance and tastes good even cold, making it a very practical dish to prepare in advance, even in summer, ideal to be served on hot summer days.

-The classic Piedmontese recipe doesn’t include mayonnaise and mustard, but I like them and sometimes add them, of course, it’s optional.
+The classic Piedmontese recipe doesn’t include mayonnaise and mustard, but I like them and sometimes add them, obviously it’s optional.

 You might also be interested in: